A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Discussion

 Most of the general overview questions (GQs) were addressed in the overview presented in Sec.~\ref{section:Overview of the publications}.
 As for the tools, the GNN community mostly uses Python and PyTorch, although some researchers use TensorFlow.
 Unfortunately only few papers provide a link to the source code of the proposed model.
 Almost all papers are funded by public or private entities.

 As for the specific questions (SQs), the answers are the following.

-\textbf{SQ1 (Applications).} The three most investigated fields are ``Mobility", ``Environment", and ``Generic".
+\textbf{SQ1 (Applications).} The three most investigated fields are \enquote{Mobility}, \enquote{Environment}, and \enquote{Generic}.
 Regarding the first two thematic groups, their datasets can be naturally translated into graphs, which explains why they have been studied more extensively over time.
-In contrast, the ``Generic" thematic group has only recently gained a significant interest.
+In contrast, the \enquote{Generic} thematic group has only recently gained a significant interest.
 As for the differences among the thematic groups, the main ones are related to the definition of the graph, which is not always explicit, and the benchmarks used, often related to the mindset of specific communities.
 It is not easy to compare results across different applications and to determine the most promising fields.
-The studies in the ``Generic" thematic group appear promising across a wide range of domains.
+The studies in the \enquote{Generic} thematic group appear promising across a wide range of domains.

 \textbf{SQ2 (Graph construction).} Most of the selected papers focus on pre-defined graph structures (when available), with the objective of extracting the maximum amount of information and enhancing the interpretability of the model.
 However, there is a recent growing interest in models that learn the graph structure and the edge weights themselves.
-This trend is expected to become more prevalent in the future.
+While this trend toward adaptive graph learning is expected to gain momentum, the literature remains divided on whether learned or pre-defined adjacency matrices are preferable.
+The choice between these approaches should be based on the availability of domain knowledge and model performance requirements, requiring further research to establish clearer guidelines.